oslokommune/okctl-upgrade-test/README.md

 If you after releasing an upgrade discover problems with the upgrade, you can:

-* delete release and the tag corresponding tag in GitHub
+* delete release and the tag corresponding tag in GitHub To delete the tag, run the following commands:

+    ```shell
+	# Delete local tag
+	git tag -d $TAG
+	# Delete remote tag
+	git push --delete origin $TAG
+    ```

 * update the upgrade code, and create a new release as described by the steps above.

 Note: Update existing released upgrades with care, as some users may have already executed them.

 # Implementation details

 This section describes inner workings of how Okctl upgrades in the context of this repository work.

 The GitHub release action will produce the outputs described below.